YoungeunJo/news_community/README.md

 </div>

 ## 🏠 About project
-- This News Community provides a summary of Naver sports news using CLOVA Summary, a text summarization API.</br>
+- News Community provides a summary of Naver sports news using CLOVA Summary, a text summarization API.</br>
 - Feel free to express your thoughts on sports news without any burden to read full news articles!
 <br/>